-Since 1992 the Faculty for Undergraduate Neuroscience has provided travel awards to help undergraduate neuroscientists present their original research at the annual Society for Neuroscience meeting.
-The winners are enrolled at a variety of academic institutions - from small liberal arts colleges to large research intensive universities.
-What ties them together is a dedication to the pursuit of high quality research in the neurosciences.
-FUN has kept in contact with our winners and an amazing 68 percent of them have gone on to enter PhD or MD/PhD programs.
+Since 1992 the Faculty for Undergraduate Neuroscience has provided travel awards to help undergraduate neuroscientists present their research at the annual Society for Neuroscience meeting.
+The winners are enrolled at a variety of academic institutions - from small liberal arts colleges to large research intensive universities, but all display a dedication to the pursuit of high quality research in the neurosciences.
+An incredible 68 percent of award winners have gone on to enter PhD, MD, or MD/PhD programs.

 The student must be an author on the abstract and present research that results from studies conducted while an undergraduate.
 It is not necessary that the student be enrolled as an undergraduate at the time of the SFN fall meeting.
 Students are eligible if the work was done before their graduation the previous academic year.
 However, students who have previously won a FUN travel award may not reapply.

 A panel of FUN members judges the award applications.
-The judging criteria focus on the student’s contribution to the project, the importance and originality of the project, and the candidate’s potential in science.
-Preference is given to students who are first author on the abstract.
+The judging criteria focus on the student’s contribution to the project, the importance and originality of the student’s contribution to the project, and the candidate’s potential in science.
+Preference is given to students who are the first authors on the abstract.

 How to apply:

-- The SfN abstract, on which the student must be an author and present research results from studies conducted while an undergraduate (250-word maximum).
+- The abstract submitted to the Society for Neuroscience (due to SfN by June 14, 2023).
+The student must be an author on the abstract and present research results from studies conducted while an undergraduate.

-- A statement by the student candidate indicating the scientific importance of the project, the candidate’s contribution to the project (including an estimation of the amount of time spent on it), and the relevance of this research experience to the candidate’s career plans (500-word maximum).
+- A statement by the student candidate indicating the scientific importance of the project, the candidate’s contribution to the project (including an estimation of the amount of time spent on it), and the relevance of this research experience to the candidate’s career plans.
+(Two page maximum)

 - The student’s CV/resume.
 The CV/resume should include any other research-related activities.

-- Indication of whether the student and sponsor both give permission for FUN to maintain a confidential copy of the application for purposes of FUN travel award judge training in future years and/or retrospective outcomes analysis.
-Granting this permission is not required to be funded; moreover, reviewers will not be aware if the student and sponsor granted this permission or not.
+- Indication of whether or not the student and sponsor both give permission for FUN to maintain a confidential copy of the application for FUN travel award judge training in future years and/or retrospective outcomes analysis.

 2021 FUN Travel Award Sponsors